adelrblog/adelrblog.github.io/_posts/2016-02-23-language-planning-a-case-for-persian.markdown

 ---
 published: true
-title: Language Planning A case for Persian
+title: A case of Language Planning for Persian
 layout: post
+tags: [language, planning]
 ---
 A few days ago I watched a lecture by Dr. Mohammadreza Bateni titled: language planning.
 In this video he proposed that we change the writing system of Persian from Arabic to Latin.